Geertvdc/blog/blog/content/post/2022-02-07-Hosting-hugo-blog-on-github-pages.md

 I'm a developer so I wanted a fully automated workflow.
 My content is stored in a git repo on Github and I wanted that every commit I made to `main` would be automatically deployed to the website.

 GitHub offers this flow with no effort for Jekyll but for HUGO some small additions needed to be done.
-First of all enable Github Pages
+Before we create our workflow we need to add a specific file to our repo called `CNAME` so github pages links this page to our custom domain.

 #### CNAME File
 When you change the domain name for your website hosted using GitHub pages Github automatically creates a commit with a CNAME file in it.
 This file is used by GitHub to know which domain name is used for the website.
 Since my workflow was pushing all contents of the `./public` folder GitHub was actually removing this file every time after the Hugo workflow ran.
 Manually adding the CNAME file to the `static` folder helped solve this issue.